OlisaMarvis/LAMP_stack_website/README.md

-# IMPLEMENTING A LAMP stack website on AWS Cloud.
+# IMPLEMENTING A LAMP STACK WEBSITE ON AWS Cloud.

 Before we go into the business of creating A LAMP stack website on AWS, it is important we define it's various components.